Huy Hòa

 • Not released on the 5th

-• Do not eat unlucky foods such as black dishes or eat sacred animals such as dogs, cats, …
+• Do not eat unlucky foods such as black dishes or eat sacred animals such as dogs, or cats, …

 • Do not wish Tet to those who are sleeping

-Things to do during Tet to have a healthy and lucky new year
+Things to do during Tet to have a healthy and lucky New Year

 • Going to the temple to pray for peace